-The push for "evidence-based policy" is strong
+The push for "evidence-based policy" has gained considerable currency

 The need for evidence based policy has been a key discussion point in New Zealand for a number of years now.
 Sir Peter Gluckman, in his role as the Prime Minister's Chief Science Advisor, has written and spoken on this topic in considerable depth (Gluckman 2011 and 2013).
 In these reports, he builds on the work of the UK Cabinet office in the 1990s.